wengwanjiang/ReAlign/README.md

 This repository offers the official Pytorch code for this paper.
 The code will be released before the conference of AAAI-26.

-If you have any questions, feel free to contact Wanjiang Weng (wjweng@seu.edu.cn).
+If you have any questions, feel free to contact Wanjiang Weng (wjweng@seu.edu.cn) or Xiaofeng Tan (xiaofengtan@seu.edu.cn).